Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 -   SD card insertion and removal: Media files are updated only in the SD card.
 -   Rebooting the device: Media files are updated in the internal memory and SD card on the device.

-You can only use the Tizen.Content.MediaContent classes to manage files located in specific paths.
+You can only use the `Tizen.Content.MediaContent` classes to manage files located in specific paths.

 > [!NOTE]
 > To obtain information from the media database, you must first [connect to it](#prerequisites).
 When the connection is no longer needed, remember to disconnect from the media database.

-The main features of the `Tizen.Content.MediaContent` namespace include:
+The main features of the `Tizen.Content.MediaContent` namespace include the following:

 -   Media content